eZmaxinc/eZmax-SDK-go/docs/ContactRequestCompound.md

 `func (o *ContactRequestCompound) HasDtContactBirthdate() bool`

 HasDtContactBirthdate returns a boolean if a field has been set.

+### GetObjContactinformations

+`func (o *ContactRequestCompound) GetObjContactinformations() ContactinformationsRequestCompound`

+GetObjContactinformations returns the ObjContactinformations field if non-nil, zero value otherwise.

+### GetObjContactinformationsOk

+`func (o *ContactRequestCompound) GetObjContactinformationsOk() (*ContactinformationsRequestCompound, bool)`

+GetObjContactinformationsOk returns a tuple with the ObjContactinformations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjContactinformations

+`func (o *ContactRequestCompound) SetObjContactinformations(v ContactinformationsRequestCompound)`

+SetObjContactinformations sets ObjContactinformations field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)